A Low, Slow Oven Roasted Method

 Slow Cooker Instructions

 You can cook the pork in a slow cooker instead of the oven if desired.
-Simply add a layer of sliced onion to the bottom of the cooker, put the rub-coated pork on top and add the water.
+Simply add a layer of sliced onion to the bottom of the cooker, put the rub-coated pork on top and add the cider or juice.
 Cover and cook on low for 8 to 10 hours (depending on the size of your roast), or until the pork is tender and pulls apart easily with a fork.Pulled Pork Storage

 Nutrition information is automatically calculated, so should only be used as an approximation.